Oven Barbecue Pork Ribs

 Ingredients

-2. Bring to a boil, cover, and simmer for 10 minutes.
+2. Bring the mixture up to a boil, place a lid on top, and lower the heat to simmer gently for 10 minutes.

-3. Pour over pork ribs or chicken and bake until the meat is tender.
+3. Pour the warm sauce completely over your pork ribs or chicken pieces, then bake in the oven until the meat is completely tender.

 FAQ